Microscopic Traffic Models, Accidents, and Insurance Losses: Model Components

 To represent traffic in a given area over a longer time horizon (e.g., $NT=\unit[1]{year}$), we generate a diverse collection of traffic scenarios $\gamma^1,\dots,\gamma^K$ of duration $T$ in SUMO by varying the input files.
 Traffic over a longer time horizon is represented by a random composition of these traffic scenarios.
 Our general construction has already been discussed in Section~\ref{mtmwal}.

-\textbf{SUMO Scenario.} SUMO provides tools that facilitate the creation of input files, e.g., the graphical network editor \emph{netedit}\footnote{See \url{sumo.dlr.de/docs/Netedit/index.html}.} that visualizes a SUMO scenario and allows to modify its properties.
-In practice, network files are typically imported from other data sources\footnote{We refer to \url{sumo.dlr.de/docs/index.html\#network_building} for an overview on network generation.}.
-For example\footnote{See \url{sumo.dlr.de/docs/Networks/Import/OpenStreetMap.html}.}, one can build a real-world traffic network in SUMO from OpenStreetMap data by selecting an area from a map.
+\textbf{SUMO Scenario.} We describe the key steps to set up a SUMO scenario and point out specific references to the SUMO documentation in the online appendix in Section \ref{sec:sumoReferences}.
+SUMO provides tools that facilitate the creation of input files, e.g., the graphical network editor \emph{netedit} that visualizes a SUMO scenario and allows to modify its properties.
+In practice, network files are typically imported from other data sources.
+For example, one can build a real-world traffic network in SUMO from OpenStreetMap data by selecting an area from a map.
 The route file specifies the trips of the vehicles and the definition of the general vehicle types with their microscopic characteristics.
-First, there are several options to generate trips in SUMO\footnote{We refer to \url{sumo.dlr.de/docs/Demand/Introduction_to_demand_modelling_in_SUMO.html} for an overview on demand modeling in SUMO.}.
+First, there are several options to generate trips in SUMO.
 These can be obtained from empirical data in the form of traffic counts, imported to SUMO as origin-destination matrices, or modeled via ad-hoc choices, e.g., using \emph{netedit}.
-Second, each vehicle is associated to a vehicle type specified on the basis of a comprehensive list of attributes\footnote{See \url{sumo.dlr.de/docs/Definition_of_Vehicles\%2C_Vehicle_Types\%2C_and_Routes.html}.}.
+Second, each vehicle is associated to a vehicle type specified on the basis of a comprehensive list of attributes.
 The corresponding values can be set manually in the route file or accessed and modified via \emph{netedit}.
-In the absence of detailed traffic data for calibration, SUMO offers an \emph{activity-based demand generation}\footnote{See \url{sumo.dlr.de/docs/Demand/Activity-based_Demand_Generation.html}.} which deduces traffic demand from general assumptions on the structure of the population (inhabitants, households, etc.) in the considered area.
-The tool \emph{activitygen}\footnote{See \url{sumo.dlr.de/docs/Demand/activitygen.html}.} automates the process and produces an artificial route file.
+In the absence of detailed traffic data for calibration, SUMO offers an \emph{activity-based demand generation} which deduces traffic demand from general assumptions on the structure of the population (inhabitants, households, etc.) in the considered area.
+The tool \emph{activitygen} automates the process and produces an artificial route file.

 SUMO admits a large variety of modeling choices.
 Tailored to the needs of the modeler, a highly detailed SUMO scenario can be constructed.
-Our case studies will be based on publicly available SUMO scenarios\footnote{See \url{sumo.dlr.de/docs/Data/Scenarios.html}.}; these consist of network and route files which are calibrated to real-world cities.
+Our case studies will be based on publicly available SUMO scenarios; these consist of network and route files which are calibrated to real-world cities.

 \textbf{Varying Traffic Conditions.} The input files need to be constructed in such a way that they reflect varying traffic conditions over longer time periods.
 This includes weather conditions, variation of traffic demand, and other factors.